Marco Ruas: Biography

 Ruas debuted in the Ultimate Fighting Championship at the UFC 7 event in 1995.
+At the event, he was billed representing "Vale Tudo".
 He firstly faced Larry Cureton, who outweighed him by 40 lbs, but Ruas submitted him with a heel hook after a methodical grapple.
 His next opponent was the judoka Remco Pardoel, who early tried a guillotine choke, but Ruas blocked it and grinded him with foot stomps.
 After a failed heel hook attempt, Ruas controlled Pardoel and attacked him with knees and punches on the ground, making him tap out.
 Ruas's final fight was against 6'8", 330 lb Paul Varelans, and he showed his muay thai skills by overwhelming Varelans with punch combos and repeated leg kicks.
 He also used again his characteristic foot stomps when Paul clinched him against the cage.
 At the end, Varelans could not take more kicks to his legs and fell to the ground, where Ruas pounded him until the referee stopped the fight, giving Ruas the victory of the tournament.

 Thanks to his victory in UFC 7, Ruas was invited to the Ultimate Ultimate event.
 He defeated Keith Hackney by choke with ease, but his next opponente, Oleg Taktarov, made a tougher contest.
 Both fighters used a passive approach to the fight, with Ruas blocking Taktarov's takedown attempts and seizing all the opportunities to strike him, actually making him bleed profusely.
 However, the judges gave the decision win to Taktarov, and Ruas was eliminated from the tournament.
 This decision was met with controversy, and Ruas and his cornermen appealed to the referee, but nothing came from it.
 In 1996 he joined the nascent World Vale Tudo Championship (WVC) organized by his manager Frederico Lapenda, fighting in the superfight against UFC 3 Tournament Champion Steve Jennum in Tokyo, Japan.
 He won easily with a submission to punches and won the WVC Superfight belt.
 Almost a year after his last UFC fight, he faced Taktarov again in Brazil, in a bout with no judges.
-The rematch ended in a draw, but Ruas was clearly the most dominanting fighter, and he shook hands with Oleg after the fight.
+The rematch ended in a draw, but Ruas was clearly the most dominating fighter, and he shook hands with Oleg after the fight.
 He kept the WVC Superfight belt in the process.
 He finished his run in the organization with his last superfight against UFC 2 finalist Patrick Smith in the WVC 4 event, easily winning with a heel hook.